kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 it is packaged in snap format and pushed to the stable channel.

-## Upgrading a minor Kubernetes release eg 1.8.1 -> 1.9.0
+## Upgrading a minor Kubernetes release for example 1.8.1 -> 1.9.0

 The Kubernetes charms follow the Kubernetes releases.
 Please consult